 Minimal Gallery Wall Integration with Natural Wood Shelves

 The neutral color palette (grays, whites, blacks, and warm wood tones) lets you play with arrangement without worrying about color clashes.
-When your base palette is this restrained, you can move items around frequently without disrupting the overall aesthetic.
+When your base palette stays this restrained, you can move items around frequently without disrupting the overall aesthetic.

 Light Wood Shelves Above Dark Leather Sofa